What is Copperhead® tracer wire?

 What are the weight comparisons between copper and steel?

-Perception is that a steel core wire is heavier than a solid copper wire, but that is not the case.
+A common perception is that a steel core wire is heavier than a solid copper wire, but that is not the case.
 CCS wire has roughly an 11% weight advantage over solid copper wire.

 Steel density is lighter: